The provably total recursive functions and the MRDP theorem in Basic Arithmetic and its extensions: Final Remarks

-We can not reduce the characterization of provably recursive functions of $\BA$ to that of $\IEx$, as we did between $\BA+\U$ and $\IEx+\U$.
-The reason is that the MRDP theorem does not hold in $\IEx$ (see Corollary \ref{3c000}), and thus the definig formulas of its provably recursive functions may {\em not} be equivalent to any positive formulas, and so we lose the benefits of Lemma \ref{2l6.1}.
+We cannot reduce the characterization of the provably total functions of $\BA$ to that of $\IEx$, as we did between $\BA+\U$ and $\IEx+\U$.
+The reason is that the MRDP theorem does not hold in $\IEx$ (see Corollary \ref{3c000}), and thus the defining formulas of its provably total functions may \emph{not} be equivalent to any geometric formulas, and so we lose the benefits of Corollary \ref{2c6.1}.